 What is fun without a comprehensive set of rules?
 BUCS outlines key regulations for all activity but also sport-specific.
 Check these out to get the needed information to help on fixture day and to understand what you might need to do in the event of a rearrangement to completing a playing under protest form.
 All captains will get a copy of their sport specific regulations and playing under protest forms to take with them to every fixture.

 It is the responsibility of the home team to provide correctly qualified officials for any matches.
 The level of qualification varies sport to sport and league to league, so it's really important you read the BUCS regulations before booking, or this could lead to an opposition playing under protest.
 BUCS release a document to help you work out which level of officials you need, but if you still have questions, please get in touch!
 Officials should invoice the club for the hours worked at each match, similar to other financial invoices, and then they should email it over as soon as possible.
 Please note that referee receipts for cash payments must be in the correct format and signed by the referee on payment.
 You can download the form here.
+Without this receipt we will not be able to accept your expense claim, so please ensure you fill it in.

 Team Sheets & Results

-In the past, you may remember you or your team captain completing a paper team sheet at your fixture.
-This year, you will select your team online on BUCSPlay and each week you will need to create a team sheet from the team on BUCSPlay.
+You will select your team online on BUCSPlay and each week you will need to create a team sheet from the team on BUCSPlay.
 All captains will be onboarded to the online system using their university email addresses at the start of the new academic year, and they will then be able to share a link to their team so you can keep all of the relevant players in one place!

 So you’ve played (and hopefully won) your match, what next?
 You need to tell us about your results, and also submit them onto BUCSPlay before 12pm the following day.
+If you don't you might incur a fine from BUCS.

 So there's two parts to every story.
 So first we have BUCS: